STEM Blog

 The co-design process is being shaped by the following groups:

 • The Sciences Collaboration Group brings together around 100 participants to represent different local authorities, sectors, roles, and experience.
-Around 70% of attendees are practicing teachers and educators.
+Around 70% of attendees are practising teachers and educators.
 Members meet face-to-face twice a year, with online meetings taking place as needed.
 The role of the group is to identify what’s working, explore improvements, test emerging ideas, gather feedback and share learning.
 Membership is refreshed regularly to ensure new voices join while maintaining the group’s collective expertise.

 • The Sciences Core Group is a subset of the Collaboration Group, made up of 30 participants.
 Its role is to co-design distil and refine the ideas and thinking of the Collaboration Group.
 The group’s work feeds back to the Collaboration Group for further development and iteration.